apache/whimsy/README.md

       Most importantly, this page contains a parsed agenda.
 Mentally file that away for later consideration.

- * Next I want you to find and launch your JavaScript console.
+ * Next I want you to find and launch your browser's JavaScript console.
 In it, enter the following expression: `Main.item`.
 If you are currently on the agenda page, the results will be underwhelming.
 If so, go to another page, and try again.
 You will see the data associated with the specific page you are looking at.
 Instance variables will be preceded by an underscore.
 Methods and computed properties will not be.

  * If you are so inclined, you can actually make changes to the datastructures.
 Those changes won't be visible until you re-render.